malvikasharan/Software_carpentry_EMBL/python_session-1.md

   - Hint 2: use plus sign (+) to connect
     - This gives error (or sum, when int1+int2) with numbers, how to solve this?
 - Print a string with double quote
-  - Example: “this string appears with double quotes”
+  - Example: 'this string appears with double quotes'

 ###Variables

 - Using literal constants will become boring (what does Python do if you write everything on your own?)
 - Variables are the instances for which different values can be assigned
-  - Allow storing of information in your computer’s memory
+  - Allow storing of information in your computer"s memory
 - We need a method to access them
   - by giving them names (Identifiers)
 - value assignment is done with single equals symbol `=`